How to Make Friends in London

 Be yourself

 Oscar Wilde once beautifully said ‘be yourself as everyone else is already taken.’
-London is a big city and there are plenty of fish in the sea.
+London is a big city and there is plenty of fish in the sea.
 You don’t need to be someone you’re not to make friends.
 As the saying goes, there is a lid for every pot and nowhere is this more relevant than in London.

 Quality not quantity